Diogo Alves

 Diogo Alves (c.
-1810 – 19 February 1841) was a Galician-born criminal executed in Portugal for his involvement in a robbery-murder case that left five people dead.
+1810 – 19 February 1841) was a Spanish criminal executed in Portugal for his involvement in a robbery-murder case that left five people dead.
 Though popularly remembered today as the so-called "Aqueduct Murderer", who allegedly killed dozens of victims by throwing them off Lisbon's Águas Livres Aqueduct, this reputation is not supported by contemporary legal evidence.
 According to the 2025 historical investigation Seeking Diogo Alves: Fact and Fiction in Portugal's "Aqueduct Killer" by Miguel Carvalho Abrantes, Alves was never tried, charged, or even formally suspected of those supposed crimes during his lifetime.

 Early life

 Little is known about Diogo Alves' early years.
 He was likely born around 1810 in Galicia, Spain.
 By the late 1830s, he had settled in Lisbon, working as a coachman.
 He became romantically involved with Gertrudes Maria, an innkeeper known as "Parreirinha", with whom he lived sporadically.

 Criminal activity and conviction

 In October 1839, Alves was arrested and charged in connection with the robbery and murder of four individuals in the home of Dr. Pedro de Andrade.
 He and an accomplice were also convicted of killing a servant, Manuel Alves, to conceal the prior crime.
 The victims were members of a family under the doctor's care: Maria da Conceição Correia Mourão, her son José Elias, and her daughters Emília and Vicência.
 Alves was sentenced to death and executed on 19 February 1841 at the Cais do Tojo in Lisbon.

 According to court documents and press reports of the time, no accusations were brought against Alves for any crimes at the aqueduct.
 Neither the public indictment (Libelo de Acusação Pública) nor the 1840 court ruling (Acórdão da Relação) mention the aqueduct or any alleged serial killings.
 These stories only appeared in later fictionalized accounts.